maryawood/maryawood.github.io/education.md

 _University of Oregon, January 2015 – September 2017_
 -	Completed an additional 1.5 years of coursework in a traditional biology master's program, conducting graduate research in evolutionary biology, prior to transitioning to the Bioinformatics and Genomics Master’s Program for this degree
--	Applied skills from program coursework and gained cancer research experience in an internship at Oregon Health and Science University
+-	Completed an internship at Oregon Health and Science University, gaining practical experience in cancer research and genomics

 **Bachelor of Science in Biology**

 _University of Oregon, September 2010 – December 2014_
+- Graduated Magna Cum Laude with departmental honors
 -	Emphasis in Molecular, Cellular, and Developmental Biology; minor in Chemistry
--	Graduated Magna Cum Laude with departmental honors
 -	Completed coursework in biochemistry, genetics, evolution, and statistics

-## Additional Training
+### Additional Training

 **GAN specialization**

-_DeepLearning.AI, via Coursera, October 2022-December 2022_
+_DeepLearning.AI via Coursera, October 2022-December 2022_

 Undertook professional development training to learn about General Adversarial Networks.
 Coursework included lectures and assignments on building and improving generative models in PyTorch.

 **Deep Learning Specialization**

-_DeepLearning.AI, via Coursera, December 2020-March 2021_
+_DeepLearning.AI via Coursera, December 2020-March 2021_

 Pursued additional training to expand my deep learning knowledge and skills.
 Coursework included lectures and assignments on structuring and optimizing standard, convolutional, and recurrent neural networks using Python.